Lebanese dance group The Mayyas win ‘America’s Got Talent’ Season 17 - NewsBreak

 (NBC) — “America’s Got Talent” has crowned its Season 17 winner and a lot of girl power was involved.

 In a finale heavy with international acts, a pole dancing visualist from Australia and a female dance team from Lebanon were the last two acts standing.
-The dancers from Beirut came away with the Season 17 victory and the show’s million-dollar prize.‘America’s Got Talent’ Season 17 winner to be crowned
+The dancers from Beirut came away with the Season 17 victory and the show’s million-dollar prize.

 “We were shaking out of fear first, but then, of course, it just made so much sense because hard work does pay off and we put in a lot of work into this,” said a member of The Mayyas group.